boylede/aoc2019/readme.md

 In theory, this could work just by popping the last value but I wasn't sure that the code running on the machines would output exactly one number for every one number of input.
 I decided to wrap my queues in an Option<> so that I can make use of the .take() method to switch the queue from one machine to the next.
 This added a lot of checking all throughout the code which in hindsight probably wasn't worth the time.
 I also switched my queues to use a VecDeque instead of a plain Vec, because it provides both front/back push and pops.

 In a future iteration of this VM code I'd like to add better (automatic?) networking, so that you have a Network object which handles the queue passing.
+Edit: I went back after day 9 and generalized the day7 code as a new Network struct.
+While there, I made Program and Network implement a new VirtualMachine trait, so that Networks can be composed of other Networks or Programs indiscriminately.
+I only implemented the loop style network that day 7 described, but I imagine there could be some kind of broadcast network topology easily added.
+This new level of indirection slows down the VM challenges by about 1ms each.

 I started this challenge the following day, and it took much longer than I expected.
 The VM part was relatively straightforward, but I had a bug in the code which generated my phase inputs and this affected my part2 results.
 My part1 results didn't need the missing values so I didn't notice for a while that I was missing 50% of the possible input space.
 I struggled for a while to make it work and eventually fell back on a solution that works but isn't as pretty as I was hoping for.